 If your high school grades are not impressive enough to help you stand out from the other applicants, attending community college for two years gives you another opportunity to boost your academic record.
 When you apply to college as a transfer student, the college authorities generally look at your transfer application and college scores.
 Your high school test scores are less important.

-Working hard during those two years in community college will help to strengthen your college application and boost your chances of getting admission into a college of your choice.
+Working hard during those two years in community college will help to strengthen your college application.
+It also boosts your chances of getting admission into a college of your choice.

 It gives you time to adjust